Escorted TourNorway, Sweden, Finland, Denmark, Baltics, and Russia

 Day 10 OSLO (B)

 Breakfast at the hotel.
 This morning, we will meet our local guide for a 3-hour city sightseeing tour in the Norwegian capital, beautifully situated by the fjord.
-Enjoy the view from the Opera house before heading off to Bygdøy Island.
+We will enjoy the view from the Opera house before heading off to Bygdoy Island.
 Here we will visit one of the most popular museums, the Viking Ship Museum (entrance included), with its three Viking vessels.

 Vigeland Sculpture Park, one of the major Scandinavian cultural treasures, will welcome us with sculptures by Gustav Vigeland, who dedicated his life to his artistic works.
 We will also pass by the Royal Palace and the main street, Karl Johan.
 The tour ends at the hotel, from where you will be free to explore the Viking capital at your own pace.